-The other three options are long and some of them also very demanding:
+The other three options are longer and some of them also very demanding:

-1. Belopeska jezera / Laghi di Fusine - Mangart - Vevnica - Visoka Rateska Ponca - Belopeska jezera / Laghi di Fusine.
+1. Laghi di Fusine / Belopeška jezera - Mangart - Vevnica - Visoka Rateška Ponca - Laghi di Fusine / Belopeška jezera.
 2 days.

-Via della Vita is a hard, but good protected ferrata.
+Via della Vita is a difficult, but well protected ferrata.
 If lucky to pass the end crevasse, you enter a steep chimney and climb a few meters up on top of a tower.
-From there narrow ledges lead towards right and up.
+From there, narrow ledges lead towards right and up.
 Exposed, well protected, fine!
 Later the route goes up more directly and again towards right.
-After crossing a shallow ravine you reach the place where no other protection is possible than small bolts in plates and a bit higher - two chains, hanging from an almost vertical rock above.
+After crossing a shallow ravine, you reach the place where no other protection is possible than small bolts in plates and a bit higher - two chains, hanging from an almost vertical rock above.
 Obviously here in winter and spring avalanches sweep everything.
-After some more harder passages the route becomes more comfortable, we walk-up to the next barrier, where steel helps us again to overcome steep rocks.
+After some more harder passages, the route becomes more comfortable, we walk-up to the next barrier, where steel devices helps us again to overcome steep rocks.
 Above them we reach steep scree slopes and paths soon branch.
 The right branch goes towards the bivouac, so we must take the left branch, which turns more and more and finally reaches the summit of Vevnica over its SW slopes.

 From the notch below Vevnica the most beautiful part of the tour begins.
 To the Strug summit we climb up directly by the ridge.
 It is marked on some places, but you need to climb a little, the ridge is narrow, but not harder than degree I. Similarly from the summit of Strug towards Zadnja Ponca.
 The path is stronger, on some places the route avoids difficulties by going on the Italian side.
 Similarly from Zadnja Ponca towards Srednja Ponca, where we reach the known terrain - described in the other two routes descriptions of Visoka Ponca.